conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

 ```

 Second, the main bot ci job, the `bot-bot` action in [`cf-scripts`](/docs/maintainer/infrastructure/#regrocf-scripts) creates PRs for all packages that have a new version available upstream.
+Here is a simplified diagram of how that is done.
+For the full picture, read [below](#rebuilds-for-migrators).

 ```mermaid
 sequenceDiagram